Cathodic Test Station Design & Manufacturing

+The two wire test station is the most frequently used, two wires make it possible to check pipe-to-soil potential voltages as a D/C current is applied to the pipeline.
 The test stations should be located where they will be convenient and practical for the corrosion personal to access.
 Space is left above the test station head on the mounting up-post to allow for company pipeline warning signs.

 We also maintain and service all test stations including new box covers, retention screws, cover gaskets, terminal nuts and screws.

-Anode Junction Boxes for Cathodic Protection
+Anode Junction Boxes

-We design our junction boxes to survive the elements using .001Ω type SS or other various of shunts stainless steel enclosure, galvanize enclosures or no metallic enclosures, insulated panels, ,copper bus bar, 0.01Ω JB shunts, V50MV SW shunts, resistors or rheostats or adjustable resistors, meters and switches, blocking diodes and copper terminal lugs for assembly.
+We design our junction boxes to survive the elements using .001Ω type SS or other various of shunts stainless steel enclosure, galvanize enclosures or no metallic enclosures, insulated panels, copper bus bar, 0.01Ω JB shunts, V50MV SW shunts, resistors or rheostats or adjustable resistors, meters and switches, blocking diodes and copper terminal lugs for assembly.
 Junction box mounting options include pole mount channel, wall mount tabs, or using custom client junction box mounting specifications.

 For a consultation, please call (432) 230-6955.